edykim/lerna-gatsby-bootstrap/README.md

-# Lerna Gatsby starter
+# Lerna bootstrap for Gatsby

 > Put All Your Eggs In One Basket.

-This starter ships with basic lerna configuration for multiple Gatsby websites.
+This bootstrap ships with basic lerna configuration for multiple Gatsby websites.

 ## Quick start